ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 - it can take inputs
 - it returns any stdout and stderr output to the caller

-The idea is that you can run these job images easily in any environment, with ConJob or just Docker, and reproduce the same results.
+The idea is that you can run these job images easily in any environment, with ConJob or just with Docker, and reproduce the same results.

 ## What problem does it solve?